dyne/Zenroom/docs/pages/zencode-scenario-reflow.md

 [](../_media/examples/zencode_cookbook/reflow/aggr_cred_Alice.zen ':include :type=code gherkin')

-Which should output:
+Which should output (file *verified_credential_Alice.json*):

 [](../_media/examples/zencode_cookbook/reflow/verified_credential_Alice.json ':include :type=code json')

 ## The Reflow seal

-The **Reflow seal** is the actual multisignature object.
-This **Reflow seal** is created as "empty" and as the participants sign it, their signatures are progressively added to it, using homomorphic encryption.
+The **Reflow seal** is the actual multisignature cryptographic object.
+The **Reflow seal** is created as "empty" and as the participants sign it, their signatures are progressively added to it, using homomorphic encryption.

 The creation of the **Reflow seal** requires some preparation, namely generating the ***Reflow Identity*** and the ***Public keys array***, which in our example is done ***outside of Zenroom***.